facebookresearch/llm-speedrunner/README.md

 The automated "science loop" consists of a few common stages:

 **Ideation:** Generating new ideas for hypotheses to test and implementation changes to try.

-**Experiment implementation** Coding the experiments that test the ideas produced in the ideation stage.
+**Experiment implementation:** Coding the experiments that test the ideas produced in the ideation stage.

-**Experiment execution** Running the code that implements the experiments.
+**Experiment execution:** Running the code that implements the experiments.

-**Results analysis** Extracting insights from the output of the executed experiments.
+**Results analysis:** Extracting insights from the output of the executed experiments.

 This codebase is designed with the following goals in mind:
 - Quick iteration speed